Some links in this post may be affiliate links

 Anthurium warocqueanum is native to Colombia, South America where is found growing in wet lowlands and mountain valleys as an epiphyte on trees.

 Are you looking to add Anthurium warocqueanum to your collection?
-Beautiful plants are available online on Etsy.
+Beautiful plants are available online on Etsy (Link to Etsy).

-Anthurium warocqueanum (Queen Anthurium) blossoms in bright, indirect light, average warmth, highly humid conditions and moist, rich, well-drained soil coupled with monthly feeding during the growing period.
+Anthurium warocqueanum (Queen Anthurium) blossoms in bright indirect light, average warmth of 18-280C, humidity of 60-80% and moist, fertile, well-drained, aroids potting soil coupled with monthly feeding during the growing period.

 Queen Anthurium requires removal of yellow leaves to keep it tidy as well as minimize pest and disease infestations.
 Repotting is only needed when it is pot-bound.
 Keep reading for a detailed account on the best growing conditions.